Baqend/guide/src/index.md

 # Logging

-As required by many apps, we provide a easy to use logging API to log data out of your app.
-In addition we provide a access to the access logs which contains all the resources requested by your users.
+As required by many apps, we provide an easy to use logging API to log data out of your app.
+Additionally the Baqend dashboard shows access logs which contain all the resources requested by your users.

-App and Access logs are accessible through the dashboard and kept for **30 days**.
-In addition you can view, query and manage the permissions of the logs like any other data you persist to baqend.
+App logs and Access logs are accessible through the Baqend dashboard and kept for **30 days**.
+In addition you can view, query and manage the permissions of the logs like any other data you persist to Baqend.
 But you can't modify the schema, the logged data nor the permissions of insert, update and delete operations.

 <div class="note"><strong>Note:</strong> When querying logs you must always use a date predicate, otherwise you will only get the last 5 minutes of